texsydo/texsydo---mvp/tsd-web---mvp/README.md

 ### Running Tests

-Run `gradlew test` to run the project tests.
+Run `./gradlew test` to run the project tests or `./gradlew check` for additionally running verification tasks.

 ### Updating Gradle